Ormeline/CV/README.md

 #### Teamwork and interpersonal skills

-<details><summary>Click to read</summary>
 <p>
 <ul>
     <li> I have gained extensive experience in effective communication and collaboration while working with clients, colleagues, barristers, and solicitors in the legal industry.
 This background has honed my skills as a proficient communicator and an attentive listener.
 I developed the ability to actively seek input from others, remain open-minded to different ideas, diplomatically resolve differences, and motivate colleagues towards shared goals. </li>
     <li> During my time at Makers Academy, I actively participated in pair programming sessions as well as engaging in group projects.
-Pair programming, in particular, was a significant component of our daily activities, and I thoroughly it.
-At Molanza Consulting, I often with CTO on product roadmap and engaging in paired programming to enhance my technical knowledge of the stack used.
+Pair programming, in particular, was a significant component of our daily activities, and I thoroughly enjoyed it.
+At Molanza Consulting, I often collaborate with CTO on product roadmap and engaging in paired programming to enhance my technical knowledge of the stack used.
 These experiences further enhanced my teamwork abilities and allowed me to thrive in a collaborative environment</li>
     <li> Understanding the significance of effective pair programming, I took the initiative to documented my own set of guidelines and best practices.
 This allowed me to consistently improve my approach to pair programming, resulting in stronger pairing sessions and increased productivity. <a href="https://github.com/Ormeline/my-learning-journey-at-Makers/blob/main/weekly-objectives/pair-programming.md">here.</a></li>
 </ul>
 </p>